Kheng Nam Lee Teochew Porridge 瓊南利潮洲粥

-Kheng Nan Lee Teochew Porridge or Havelock Teochew Porridge do have some good dishes to go with the bowl of porridge, price may be on the high side but definitely a good spot to savour some authentic Teochew dishes.
-It is also an ideal place for the night clubbers looking a place for supper with its late-night opening hours – till the early hours.
+Kheng Nam Lee Teochew Porridge or Havelock Teochew Porridge does have some good dishes to go with the bowl of porridge.
+Prices may be on the higher side but it is definitely a good spot to savour some authentic Teochew dishes.
+It is also an ideal place for night-clubbers looking a place for supper with its late-night opening hours – till the early hours.

 A: 715/717 Havelock Road.
 Singapore 169643